How to get the most out of the Apple Watch heart rate features

-One of the main selling points of the Apple Watch ($399 at Apple) is its ability to help you live a healthier life by recording workouts, completing challenges or monitoring your heart's health.
+One of the main selling points of the Apple Watch is its ability to help you live a healthier life by recording workouts, completing challenges or monitoring your heart's health.

 For those who are just getting started with an Apple Watch, or those who have had one for a while but never used any of the heart rate features -- here's what you need to know.